rrra/www/content/licensing/classes/tech-self-study/_index.md

 Technician Class Amateur Radio License.

-Support for this course is only available to students in the Fargo-Moorhead area or students associated with NDSU.
+Support for this course is only available to students in the Fargo-Moorhead area or students associated with the NDSU Amateur Radio Society.

 This course is valid for FCC Technician Class Amateur Radio License exams between November 2021 and June 2022.